 i) Click on Pages and work your way down the list.
 Switch into HTML mode each time to make sure the pages are identical, then copy, and paste the content into the new site.

-- If you are using any apps on your original store, make sure you reinstall and configure those for the new one too.
+- Finally, In the case of using any apps on your original store, make sure you reinstall and configure those for the new one too.

 Step Four: Set Up Your IP Redirect

-The most effective way to get people to the right store for their location is to proactively point them to it.
+The most effective way to get people to the right store for their location is to point them to it.
 The Country Selector does exactly that.
-The software detects the visitor’s location, then pops up a little bar at the top of the page, offering to take them to the local store.
-It’s not invasive or aggressive — they can choose to stay at the store they landed at — but it gives them the option to switch over immediately to the right store for their location.
+The software detects the visitor’s location, then pops up a little bar, offering to take them to the local store.
+It’s not invasive or aggressive.
+They can choose to stay at the store they landed at.
+It gives them the option to switch over immediately to the right store for their location.

 Here’s what it looks like in action: